learhy/MeetingScribe/DISTRIBUTION.md

 6. Grant permissions when prompted:
    - Screen Recording (required)
    - Microphone (optional, for local audio track)

+**Note**: Python and all ML dependencies are bundled.
+No manual installation required!
+On first use of speaker diarization, ML models (~500MB) will be automatically downloaded to `~/.meetingscribe/cache/models/`.

 #### Option 2: From ZIP
 1. Download and extract `MeetingScribe-X.X.zip`